nhsconnect/FHIR-NRLS-API/pages/overview/overview_release_notes.md

 summary: Summary release notes of the versions released in NRL API Implementation Guide
 ---

-{% include important.html content="This site is under active development by NHS Digital and is intended to provide all the technical resources you need to successfully develop the NRL API.
-This project is being developed using an agile methodology so iterative updates to content will be added on a regular basis." %}
+{% include important.html content="This site is under active development by NHS Digital and is intended to provide all the technical resources you need to successfully develop with the NRL API.
+This project is being developed using an agile methodology, so iterative updates to content will be added on a regular basis." %}

 {% include note.html content="Starting from release 2.0.0-beta, all list items and their sub-lists are considered &quot;general changes&quot; unless otherwise stated. " %}

-## 2.2.0-beta ##
+## 2.2.0-beta
  - Renamed metadata 'Record class' to 'Record category'
  - Updated guidance on request headers for the retrieval read interaction
  - Updated guidance on use of CareConnect GET Binary API for unstructured retrieval